Seth Thomas Private Label & Named Grade Pocket Watches

 In 1888 J. M. Bostwick, sr. opened the Wisconsin Chair Company which eventually provided half of Port Washington’s jobs, which led to a surge almost doubling the city’s population.
 In 1899 the Wisconsin Chair Company caught fire and created a conflagration that burned down half of Port Washington.
 The business was insured and rebuilt an even larger factory in a location with direct access to the railroad.

-The pocket watch movement has what appears to be an after-market engraving "J. M. Bostwick Port Washington Wis".
 An obituary for John Martin Bostwick, jr., who pre-deceased his father read: “He died at age 60.
 John was the son of J.M.
 Bostwick, Sr, President of the Wisconsin Chair Company.
 He was born in Port Washington.
 He took jewelry and engraving and had been proprietor of the J.M.
 Bostwick Jewelry Company for 35 years.
 He is survived by his wife Daisy, his father, a brother Ed, five sisters, Mrs Nellie Ramsey, Mrs Otto Pfeil, Mrs Ione Fairbands, Mrs Allen Cady, Mrs Harry Henery.”

 E.G. Bowyer ALGONA, IOWA, KOSSUTH is a private label in Seth Thomas Model 2.